husonlab/splitstree6/doc/user-manual.md

 The *Parsimony Splits* method , introduced by [@BandeltDress1992], produces a set of weakly compatible splits directly from character taxa.
-The method is quartet based, like split decomposition, but for each four taxa, it determines the two most frequent pairings of two taxa versus the other two taxa.
+The method is quartet based, like Split Decomposition, but for each four taxa, it determines the two most frequent pairings of two taxa versus the other two taxa.

-## Haplotype Networks
+## Haplotype networks

 A haplotype network is an elegant and efficient way to represent character or sequence data.
 Each node corresponds to a particular